ionic-team/ionic-framework/core/src/components/select-popover/readme.md

 # ion-select-popover

-SelectPopover is an internal component that is used for create the popover interface, from a Select component.
+The select popover is an internal component that is used to create the popover interface from a select component.

 <!-- Auto Generated Below -->